 This third RoboCop story shows the creative team have well and truly settled into the character

-Alongside Deathlok, Ghost Rider’s origin story also ends this issue, with part eight of Life’s Blood which acts as a kind of epilogue.
-In his demonic form Danny Ketch bursts into the local hospital to deliver the young gang member who initially scared him back in #1, who was injured in the battle between Kingpin’s and Deathwatch’s cronies over the mysterious suitcase and its canisters.
+Alongside Deathlok, Ghost Rider’s origin story also ends this issue, with part eight of Life’s Blood ((written by Howard Mackie, pencilled by Javier Saltares, inked by Mark Texeira, coloured by Gregory Wright, lettered by Michael Heisler)) which acts as a kind of epilogue.
+In his demonic form Danny Ketch bursts into the local hospital to deliver the young gang member who initially scared him back in #1, injured in the battle between Kingpin’s and Deathwatch’s cronies over the mysterious suitcase and its canisters.
 After this first page he reverts back to human form for the rest of the story.

 But as I’ve said before the strip has always been about more than just the Ghost Rider himself, I’ve enjoyed the character of Danny and the building blocks being put in place for future stories.
 For example, we get the obligatory conflict character, someone in Danny’s life who thinks his alter ego is a menace to society and this comes in the shape of Captain Dolan, the father of a friend of his and his sister Barb.
 The Ghost Rider is all over the press and Dolan has made his mind up.

-Actually, after this scene we get two large panels showing Kingpin shouting at his men that his entire operation is in jeopardy if those canisters aren’t found, and one in which new villain Deathwatch has killed one his men for losing the suitcase and he declares all witnesses are to be eliminated.
-But it’s this scene in the hospital which is the more dramatic ending for me, with Danny struggling to understand what’s happened to him, scared for his sister’s life.
+After this scene we get two large panels showing Kingpin shouting at his men that his entire operation is in jeopardy if those canisters aren’t found, and one in which new villain Deathwatch has killed one of his men for losing the suitcase and declares all witnesses are to be eliminated.
+But this scene in the hospital is the more dramatic ending for me, with Danny struggling to understand what’s happened to him, scared for his sister’s life.

 It leaves me thinking is there something his Ghost Rider form can do for Barb?
 Having this scary, demonic, vengeance-fuelled being caring for his host’s sister could make for interesting storylines in the future.
 This may be the first series I want to try to collect in graphic novel form after Havoc finishes in just seven days.
 Watch this space.
-On the next page we’ve got two pages of space given over to a special feature about the Star Slammers, or at least that’s how it was described on the contents page.
+On the next page we’ve got a special feature about the Star Slammers, or at least that’s how it was described on the contents page.

-As you read it you’ll realise it’s actually an article about the creator of the Star Slammers, Walter Simonson and his illustrious career.
-I’ll admit as I read it I was a bit miffed it didn’t mention Walt’s adaptation of Jurassic Park, which featured in the first five issues of the UK’s comic based on that original movie and which was covered on the blog.
+It’s actually an article about the creator of the Star Slammers, Walter Simonson and his illustrious career.
+I’ll admit as I read it I was a bit miffed it didn’t mention Walt’s adaptation of Jurassic Park, which featured in the first five issues of the UK’s comic based on that original movie and covered on the blog.
 Then I had a bit of a moment when I realised Havoc was published two years before the movie was even released.
 Whoops.

 I certainly didn’t think I’d see Death’s Head in Havoc though, there’s always that.